Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Boston College Stats and Trends

-- In Boston College's eight games this season, it has three wins against the spread.

-- The Eagles have covered the spread once this season when underdogs by 3 points or more (in four chances).
+- The Eagles have been underdogs by 3 points or more four times this year and covered the spread once.

-- Boston College's games this season have hit the over on two of seven set point totals (28.6%).
+- Boston College's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Boston College scores more than 22.4 points, it is 2-1 against the spread and 4-0 overall.
+- When Boston College puts up more than 22.4 points, it is 2-1 against the spread and 4-0 overall.

 - The Eagles rack up 354.0 yards per game, 25.6 fewer yards than the 379.6 the Hokies give up.

-- In games that Boston College amasses over 379.6 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Boston College churns out over 379.6 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Eagles have turned the ball over 11 times this season, one more turnover than the Hokies have forced (10).
+- The Eagles have turned the ball over one more time (11 total) than the Hokies have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.